yur2-kim/S-HealthStack.github.io/pages/developer-guide/get-started/contribute-to-the-project.md

 toc: false
 ---

-{% include warning.html title="Warning" content="Documentation for v1.0 official release is currently under construction.
-Note that the information on this page may be outdated." %}

 Samsung Health Stack is an open-source project in the form of a tech stack that provides end-to-end solutions for collecting and analyzing data from wearable devices.
 Applications include medical research studies, clinician services, or whatever your imagination envisions.

 As an open-source project, you are invited to contribute those visions to grow the project.
 You can contribute at any time.